DavidL209IAF/CalendarJavaProject/ReadMe.txt

 Logins

-You can use either
+You can use the following to login

 Username: test
-password: password

-or

-Username: David209
 password: password